rjgoif/ComfyUI-Img-Label-Tools/README.md

 - `images` - Batch or list of equalized images (all same dimensions)

 **Use Cases:**
-- Prepare images for batch processing
+- Prepare images for array display (primary use)
-- Create uniform image sets for training data
+- Prepare images for batch processing without losing data
-- Normalize mixed-size images from different sources
+- Create uniform image sets for training data (one of many nodes that can)

 ---